 To make sure your employees recognize the familiar tactics of phishing, you first need to know the various strategies malicious individuals use to gain access to sensitive information.
 Let’s talk about the difference between phishing and spear-phishing.

-What is phishing?
 Phishing is any effort from an attacker to gain sensitive information from an individual via email, social media, and even phone calls.
 In the context of a business entity, these malicious individuals make contact with employees asking for private information that can lead to access of company systems, processes, or data.
-Phishing attacks are not personalized.
+These attacks are not personalized.
 Instead, they are mass-generated with the hope at least one individual will fall for the trap.

 It’s not uncommon for employees to fall for these simple phishing attacks.
 In fact, Verizon’s 2019 Data Breach Investigations Report claims that 32% of breaches involved phishing.
 That’s a difficult number to grasp.
 Phishing is not a complex or expensive tactic that attackers use.
 It’s about casting a wide net and, as evidenced, it’s successful in gaining access to companies’ private systems.

-How does spear-phishing differ from the basic wide net strategy of phishing?
-It’s personalized.
+Spear-phishing differs from normal phishing in that spear phishing is targeted and personalized.
 Spear-phishers target specific individuals with custom messages.
 They spend more time and energy on finding personal information to create tailored attacks.
 For businesses, spear-phishers tend to act as c-level executives or fellow employee.
 The emails, phone calls, and messages from these malicious individuals tend to hold a level of urgency to convince victims to act quickly.

 Spear-phishing is more likely to be successful in gaining access to sensitive data as it appeals to the familiarity of a victim.
 The tech company Ubiquiti learned about the impact of spear-phishing firsthand in 2015 when employees fell victim to an attacker’s tactics.
 The spear-phisher targeted Ubiquiti employees by imitating a company employee and asking for an unauthorized international wire transfer.
 The attacker targeted Ubiquiti knowing it handles international transfers often, and it worked for them – the company lost $46.7 million to these spear-phishing attacks.
 It led to legal action and countless hours remediating the security issues found from this attack.

 Was this leak of information and financial resources inevitable?
 Absolutely not.
-If proper information security procedures were in place, employees would have been aware of possible phishing attacks.
+If proper information security procedures were in place, employees would have been aware of possible attack tactics.
 Whether it’s personalized or not, phishing is effective.
 Make sure your organization is even more effective in securing its data and private information.